Richard Fleeshman: Early life

+Career

-Acting career
+Acting

 Fleeshman began his professional career in the film called An Angel for May.
-At the age of 12, from 2002 to 2006, he played the role of Craig Harris in Coronation Street.
+Starting at age 12, and continuing from 2002 to 2006, he played the role of Craig Harris in Coronation Street.
 He was the only member of his on-screen family to escape the axe in 2005, leaving the programme at the age of 16.
 His final episode was broadcast on 16 October 2006.
 Fleeshman later filmed an episode of Blue Murder in 2007 in which he played the character Ben Holroyd, starring alongside Jill Halfpenny.
 The episode, called "Crisis Management", was broadcast in December 2007 on ITV.
 He played the role of Gillen in the ITV comedy drama Monday Monday, which aired on 10 August 2009.

 On 16 June 2010, Fleeshman joined the company of Legally Blonde in London, taking over from Duncan James in the role of Warner.
-In 2009, he played the role of a musically talented autistic boy named Kyle Caddick in a six-part BBC drama series All the Small Things allowing him to act as well as sing.
+In 2009, he played the role of a musically talented but troubled boy named Kyle Caddick in a six-part BBC drama series All the Small Things allowing him to act as well as sing.
 Within the series he performed many songs, both solo and as part of a choir, and also sang the song that runs over the end credits.
 He co-wrote the song with Sir Elton John and the show's creator Debbie Horsfield.
 His father, actor David Fleeshman, played the role of Gilbert in the same series.
 All the Small Things was screened in Australia under the title of Heart and Soul.